pjgunadi/solace-custom-monitor-telegraf/README.md

 ![Tools Stack](./images/tools_stack.png)

 ## Distributed Deployment
-When there is a multi-sites monitoring, it is possible to consolidate metrics to a central site using a MQTT server
+When there are multi-sites to monitor, metrics can be consolidated to one central monitoring site via a MQTT server before ingesting into influxdb.

 ![Distributed Deployment](./images/distributed_architecture.png)